Comparison

 PushPilot vs Firebase Cloud Messaging: What's the Difference?

-Firebase Cloud Messaging is a free, reliable way to deliver push notifications to Android and iOS devices.
-PushPilot is not an alternative to FCM.
-It's a campaign management and AI content layer that runs on top of FCM.
-Understanding this distinction matters before you decide whether you need PushPilot, or whether using FCM directly is the right fit for your situation.
+Firebase Cloud Messaging (FCM) is a free, reliable way to deliver push notifications to Android and iOS devices.
+PushPilot is not an alternative to FCM — PushPilot is a campaign management and AI content layer that runs on top of FCM.
+Understanding this distinction matters before deciding whether you need PushPilot, or whether using Firebase Cloud Messaging directly is the right fit for your situation.

 ·8 min read